6135/Bannerlord.BannerCraft/README.md

 Do whatever you want, just provide a link back here if you use it in your own project.

 # Credits
-Special thanks to R-Vaccari and his BannerKings mod (https://github.com/R-Vaccari/bannerlord-banner-kings) for showing how to edit the crafting system.
+Special thanks to the BannerKings mod team (https://github.com/R-Vaccari/bannerlord-banner-kings) for showing how to edit the crafting system.